ryanharvey1/ryanharvey1.github.io/_pages/about.md

 ---

-I am a doctoral candidate at the University of New Mexico in the department of psychology.
+Currently, I am a doctoral candidate in the lab of Benjamin Clark at the University of New Mexico and expect to graduate in May 2021.

-My doctoral research with Benjamin J. Clark is focused on how hippocampal activity, and associated spatial memory, is altered following prenatal alcohol exposure.
+My main interest is in exploring circuit-level dynamics that relate to behavior and memory and how these systems are altered in neurodevelopment disorders.

-Broadly, my aim is to contribute to our understanding of circuit-level dynamics that give rise to spatial navigation and memory.
+I received a B.A. in psychology from Purdue University in 2014.
+During this degree, I had a variety of research experience including exploring human navigation and memory in virtual environments as well as recording single unit hippocampal neurons in freely moving rodents.
+From 2015 to 2016, I acquired an M.Sc. degree in psychology from the University of New Mexico.
+During this time, I explored how the anterior thalamus contributes to spatial memory using selective temporary inactivations.
+As a doctoral candidate, I am investigating the effect of developmental alcohol exposure on hippocampal microcircuits and neural ensembles involved in memory reactivation.